-Estimate the number of small circles that fits into an outer larger circle - ex. how many pipes or wires fits in a larger pipe or conduit
+Calculate the number of small circles that fits into an outer larger circle - ex. how many pipes or wires fits into a larger pipe or conduit.

 The calculator below can be used to estimate the maximum number of small circles that fits into an outer larger circle.
 The calculator can be used to calculate applications like

 - the number of small pipes that fits into a large pipe or tube

 - the number of wires possible in a conduit

 - the number of fibers that fits in a connector